LDomadia/c-546-group-19-project/README.md

 1. Visit the following link to use our website live on our Heroku server: https://lit-fortress-77121.herokuapp.com/ .
 The Heroku server is running off a forked version of the repo.
 GitHub Forked Repo Link: https://github.com/AlephEleven/c-546-group-19-project

 ### Running it Locally
-1. In the project folder terminal, run `npm start` to install node dependencies and start the website in the same command.
+1. In the project folder terminal, run `npm i` to install node dependencies.
+2. Run `npm start` to  start the website.
-2. (Optional) run `npm run seed` to drop the current database and reseed it.
+3. (Optional) run `npm run seed` to drop the current database and reseed it.
 However, **this will delete admin accounts**.

 ### View Ready Made Accounts
 There are three accounts you may use to test from.
 You can additionally make your own account.
 Here are the pre-made account logins: